Hospice Care Providers

 Median Monthly Cost

-Rhode Island's costs are generally higher than the national average, with home health aide services costing 1.5% more.
+Rhode Island's hospice care costs are generally higher than the national average, with nursing home care being particularly more expensive.

-The higher costs in Rhode Island can be attributed to the state's above-average living expenses and the high demand for skilled healthcare professionals.
+The higher costs in Rhode Island are influenced by factors such as the state's cost of living and demand for specialized care services.

 Care TypeMonthly Costvs.
 National